-Follow the road around to the left and at the end of Queens Parade, TR into Peasholm Road (no sign) and passing the Scarborough Bowls Centre walk downhill keeping a wall to your right.
+Follow the road around to the left and at the end of Queens Parade, TR into Peasholm Road (no sign) and passing the Scarborough Bowls Centre on the corner on the right, walk downhill keeping a wall to your right.
 Keep bearing right until you reach the roundabout and TR sign posted Sea Life Centre/Marine Drive.
 Continue ahead towards the sea.